EmDe99/currencyConvSite/README.md

 ### What I learned

-- I learned how to build a web application from scratch using back-end technologies like Node.js and further improved my knowledge in JavaScript.
+- I learned how to build a web application from scratch using backend technologies like Node.js and further improved my knowledge in JavaScript.

 - I learned how to use Node.js and deploy it to Azure.

 - I learned how to set up a RESTful API and fetch data dynamically from it when changes occur on the website.

 - I further enchanced my knowledge on how to read and parse data from a JSON file and store it locally for a set amount of time.

+- I learned github actions and how to automatically test code.

 - Next step is to learn a framework (React, AngularJS etc).